 #1 Password Protection

-Adding a password to your file before you share it with others is a great way to protect the information and ensure only authorized viewers can access its contents.
-To add password protection to your documents on Windows, simply:
+Adding a password to your file before you share it with others is a great way to protect the information and ensure that only authorized viewers can access its contents.
+To add password protection to your documents on Windows:

 - Navigate to File > Info > Protect Document > Encrypt with Password